JayoftheBay/WeatherPy/README.md

 * Export the DataFrame as WeatherPy_Database.csv into the Weather_Database folder (5 pt) **DONE**

 Deliverable 2
+Note if you notice that some of the code is errored on the file its cause i tried to reattempt it and didn't want to re run through every city again sense I already had a csv. file containing the hotels.

 * Input statements are written to prompt the customer for their minimum and maximum temperature preferences.
 (5 pt) **DONE**
 * A new DataFrame is created based on the minimum and maximum temperature, and empty rows are dropped.
 (5 pt) **DONE**